 The forest dependency data were transformed prior to analysis to meet model assumptions.
 The proportional differences between secondary and reference primary forest sites were calculated and then the logit transformation performed to produce the response variable.
 After model fitting, predicted values were back-transformed to give values relative to primary forest.
 For analyses of all other response variables the value in secondary forest relative to that in primary forest was used.

 All statistical analyses were performed using R version 3.1.1 (R Core Team 2014).
-The package FD (Laliberté, Legendre & Shipley 2014) was used to compute three multidimensional functional diversity indices: Functional Richness (FRic), Functional Evenness (FEve) and Functional Divergence (FDiv).
-FRic represents the amount of niche space which is filled by the species in the community, FEve represents the evenness of the abundance distribution within the filled niche space, and FDiv indicates the degree to which the abundance distribution in the niche space maximises divergence in functional characteristics in the community (Mason et al. 2005).
 Phylogenetic correction was not used as we were assessing functional trait changes in terms of their putative impact on ecosystem function and not to explain changes in the avian community.

 For all response variables, linear mixed-effects models, using the package nlme (Pinheiro et al. 2015), were used to investigate their relationship with secondary forest age, disturbance history and proximity to primary forest.
 Where deemed appropriate from examination of the data, log relationships with secondary forest age were included.
 Study identity was included as a random effect to avoid pseudoreplication as some studies compared multiple secondary forest sites with a single primary forest site.
 Models were run using maximum likelihood methods and model selection was based on Akaike information criterion (AIC).
 The goodness of fit of the selected models was estimated by calculating R2GLMM using the package MuMIn (Barton 2014) following Nakagawa and Schielzeth (Nakagawa & Schielzeth 2013).